lfoppiano/stackexchange-dataset/README.md

 python3 main.py --names ru.stackoverflow,money.stackexchange
 ```

 The name should be the url of the stackoverflow site, minus `http(s)://` and `.com`.
-You can view all available stackoverflow dumps [here](https://archive.org/download/stackexchange).
+You can view all available Stackoverflow dumps [here](https://archive.org/download/stackexchange).

 ## List available sources in Stack Exchange